Cheapest Cycling Power Meter

 Velocomp’s PowerPod – Cheapest Power Meter for Cyclists

 The Velocomp PowerPod uses accelerometers, dynamic wind pressure sensors, elevation sensors and speed sensors to measure a rider’s total opposing force.
 The total opposing force is multiplied by bike speed in order to calculate power.

 The PowerPod’s accuracy is on par with the more expensive, traditional type power meters.
-In some testing done against an SRM power meter, the PowerPod was shown to be within +/- 3% of the SRM – not too bad considering the PowerPod only costs of fraction of what an SRM power meter does.
+In some testing done against an SRM power meter, the PowerPod was shown to be within +/- 3% of the SRM.
+This is not too bad considering the PowerPod costs of fraction of what an SRM power meter does.